Definable discrete sets with large continuum: Introduction

-{ \bf B. } We apply Theorem~\ref{t.galvin} to study definable \emph{maximal discrete sets}.
+We apply Theorem~\ref{t.galvin} to study definable \emph{maximal discrete sets}.
 We use this term in the sense introduced by \cite{miller}: \begin{dfn} Let $\mathcal{R}$ be a binary relation on a set $X$.
 A set $A\subseteq X$ is called \emph{$\mathcal R$-discrete} \emph{iff} $A$ contains no two distinct $\mathcal R$-related elements.
-By a \emph{maximal $\mathcal R$-discrete set} we mean an $\mathcal R$-discrete set which is not a proper subset of any $\mathcal R$-discrete set. \end{dfn} Discrete sets are familiar from many contexts: e.g.\ in the context of graphs (i.e.\ symmetric irreflexive relations) as \emph{independent sets}, or that of equivalence relations, as \emph{transversals}.
-Another context in which maximal discrete sets are of interest is when $\mathcal R$ arises as a \emph{compatibility relation} from a preorder: if $\preceq$ is a preorder, define the associated compatibility relation $\mathcal{R}_{\preceq}$ by
+By a \emph{maximal $\mathcal R$-discrete set} we mean an $\mathcal R$-discrete set which is not a proper subset of any $\mathcal R$-discrete set. \end{dfn} Discrete sets are familiar from many contexts: e.g.\ in the context of graphs (i.e.\ symmetric irreflexive relations) as \emph{independent sets}, or of equivalence relations, as \emph{transversals}.
+Frequently one considers $\mathcal R$ arising as a \emph{compatibility relation} from a preorder: If $\preceq$ is a preorder, define the associated compatibility relation $\mathcal{R}_{\preceq}$ by